-Because of the nature of the vehicles being operated by a person with a CDL, a DUI is more serious than if it had been received while driving a non-commercial vehicle.
+Because of the nature of the vehicles being operated by a person with a commercial driver's license, a DUI is more serious than if it had been received while driving a non-commercial vehicle.
 As a result, the penalties for a DUI are more severe, and the proof standard is lower, when you are convicted of driving a commercial vehicle under the influence.

-Proof Standard is Lower to Convict with a CDL
+Proof of Intoxication is Lower with a CDL

 Ordinarily, if you give a breath sample, and the breathalyzer reading is below 0.08%, then the state would have a tougher time of proving its case.
 In fact, the prosecutor would be more likely to downgrade the charge to careless or reckless driving.